NewsIn Your CommunityNewport News

 and last updated

-NEWPORT NEWS, Va. — The family of Menchville sophomore Kaleiah "Mo" Jones, who died after collapsing at school in February, is filing a $85 million wrongful death lawsuit against Newport News Public Schools and the City of Newport News.
+NEWPORT NEWS, Va. — The family of Menchville sophomore Kaleiah "Mo" Jones, who died after collapsing at school in February, is filing an $85 million wrongful death lawsuit.
+The lawsuit is against Newport News Public Schools (the Newport News School Board is the legal entity), the City of Newport News, and individual school personnel they claim could have helped save Jones' life.

-The family’s attorneys announced the suit at a press conference Tuesday.
-They were joined by Jones’ mother, Keyonna, her sister, and other loved ones.
-They held pictures of Kaleiah and wiped away tears as the attorneys outlined how, allegedly, only one person rendered aid to her for 17 seconds in the 16 minutes she was down following the collapse.
+The family’s attorneys announced the suit at a press conference Thursday.
+They were joined by Jones’ mother Keyonna Stewart, her sister, and other loved ones.
+They held pictures of Jones and wiped away tears as the attorneys outlined how, allegedly, only one person rendered aid to her for 17 seconds in the 16 minutes she was down following the collapse and no one used an AED.

 IMG_2929.jpg